 Many consumers want to switch to less/no packaging, but most times, we can only work with what is available.
 If there are no farmers' markets or zero-waste stores nearby, consider speaking to the available ones.

 You can ask for the switch to biodegradable packaging materials or recyclable packaging.
 By simply lobbying with a few of your friends to ask management for products with less packaging, you can bring this need to their attention.
-You can also speak to your local community leaders as they have a bit more influence over the management of local businesses and point out the various simple ways they can go about reducing waste.
+You can also speak to your local community leaders, as they have a bit more influence over the management of local businesses, and point out the various simple ways they can go about reducing waste.

-We're seeing a growing number of stores that allow shoppers to bring in their glass containers of reusable bottles for refills.
+We're seeing a growing number of stores that allow shoppers to bring in their glass containers or reusable bottles for refills.
 This removes the need to buy new packaging for each trip.
 With your shopping bags and personal reusable containers, you can leave the store with loads of products and no extra packaging.

 You can search for 'packaging-free stores near me' to see your options wherever you live in the world.
 If you live in the US, here's a state-by-state list of the zero-waste grocery stores available to you.

 Both paper and plastic coffee cups are wasteful and damaging to the environment.
 Much of our packaging waste also comes from daily consumption.
 So if you're a coffee drinker, take your mug with you.
-If there's office lunch available, and the only cutlery options available are disposable plastics, bring your reusable ones.
+If there's office lunch available, and the only cutlery options available are disposable plastics, bring your reusable cutlery.

-If you live in a country where the running water is drinkable, you have no reason to keep buying bottled water.
+If you live in a country where running water is drinkable, you have no reason to keep buying bottled water.
 Carry a reusable stainless steel bottle whenever you leave your home and refill at taps when needed - if we all made these small changes, we'd go a long way towards reducing packaging waste.